leroidubuffet/SiteMonitor/README.md

 #### Regular Mode (Default)
 Notifies only on important state changes:
+- Monitor startup (when the program starts)
 - Site downtime (when a site goes down)
 - Site recovery (when a site comes back online)
 - Authentication failures (login issues)
+- Monitor shutdown (when the program stops, with final statistics)

 This mode reduces notification fatigue by only alerting on actionable events.